-- A cultural tour of Paris with lectures and site visits by award-winning artist David Henderson. - Live in 'studio' apartments in the heart of the Latin quarter, near the Pont-Neuf, and experience Paris' street-life, boulevards, markets, gardens and cafés. - Enjoy a visit to Jean Nouvel's Musée du quai Branly (displaying a rich Indigenous art collection) and the Musée d'Art Moderne Centre Pompidou. - Study the genesis of modernist architecture at Le Corbusier's Maison La Roche and discover the city's most innovative contemporary architecture: the newly inaugurated Fondation Louis Vuitton, designed by Frank Gehry. - Explore some of the world's major art collections at the Louvre and the famous sculptures from the Musée Rodin. - Visit the Impressionist collections at the Musée d'Orsay, works of Impressionists in London, French Artists in Exile at the Petit Palais' special exhibition and Claude Monet's incredible series of water lilies at the Musée de l'Orangerie. - Visit at Le Grand Palais, a major exhibition Venice in the Time of Vivaldi and Tiepolo. - Explore Paris' medieval past and discover the recently restored stained-glass windows of Sainte-Chapelle, and the Gothic Unicorn Tapestries housed in the Musée de Cluny. - Explore France's finest gardens designed by André Le Nôtre at the Château de Vaux-le-Vicomte. - Stroll along the Grands Boulevards and through hidden arcades, in the footsteps of Surrealist writers André Breton and Louis Aragon. - Attend a performance in the Grande Salle of the newly opened Philharmonie designed by Jean Nouvel and dine at the panoramic restaurant Le Balcon. - Visit Alexandre Dumas' exquisite Château de Monte Cristo. - Dine at famous places: the grand Belle Époque restaurant Le Train Bleu (at the Gare de Lyon), Jean Nouvel's quai Branly restaurant Les Ombres, with views of the Eiffel Tower, and 18thcentury royal Pavillon Henri IV, birthplace of the Sun King Louis XIV.
+- Join Em.
+Prof. Bernard Hoffert on a cultural tour of Paris to discover through lectures and site visits the history, art, design and architecture of this vibrant city. - Live in 'studio' apartments in the heart of the Latin quarter, near the Pont-Neuf, and experience Parisian street-life, boulevards, markets, gardens and cafés. - Explore some of the world's major art collections at the Louvre and visit the special exhibition devoted to Leonardo Da Vinci's 500th anniversary of his death. - Enjoy visits to the Musée d'Art Moderne Centre Pompidou, hosting Dadaist and Surrealist masterpieces and the Musée d'Art Moderne de la Ville de Paris (MaM) at Palais de Tokyo. - View a Special Exhibition at Centre Pompidou dedicated to the work of one of the greatest painters of the 20th century Francis Bacon. - Explore 200 of Henri de Toulouse-Lautrec's great works at a Special Exhibition in the Grand Palais. - Visit the Hôtel de la Paiva, built on the Champs-Elysées by a famous courtisan, and discover the private collections of Nélie Jacquemart (painter) and Edouard André (art collector) at Musée Jacquemart-André. - Study the genesis of modernist architecture at Le Corbusier's Villa Savoye and discover the city's most innovative contemporary architecture the newly inaugurated Fondation Louis Vuitton, designed by Frank Gehry. - Visit the Impressionist collections at the Musée d'Orsay, its unique photographic collection, and a major exhibition Degas at the Opera. - View Claude Monet's incredible series of water lilies at the Musée de l'Orangerie and Impressionist collection at Musée Mormattan. - Delight in Paris's medieval past discover the recently restored stained-glass windows of Sainte-Chapelle, and the Gothic Unicorn Tapestries housed in the Musée de Cluny. - Explore France's finest gardens, designed by André Le Nôtre at the Château de Vaux-le-Vicomte, and see the garden created by Claude Monet at Giverny that inspired his water lily paintings. - Stroll along the Grands Boulevards and through hidden arcades, mapping the urban transformation of Paris by Baron Haussmann. - Discover the famous sculptures, like The Thinker or The Gates of Hell, at the Musée Rodin. - Attend a performance in the Grande Salle of the newly opened Philharmonie, designed by Jean Nouvel, and dine at the panoramic restaurant Le Balcon. - Visit Alexandre Dumas' exquisite Château de Monte Cristo. - Dine at famous places: the grand Belle Époque restaurant Le Train Bleu (at the Gare de Lyon), Jean Nouvel's quai Branly restaurant Les Ombres, with views of the Eiffel Tower, and 18th-century royal Pavillon Henri IV, birthplace of the Sun King Louis XIV.